metosin/compojure-api/README.md

 - support for AOT compilation with uberjars (by persisting route definitions)
 - collect routes from root, not from `swaggered`
 - include external common use middlewares (ring-middleware-format, ring-cors etc.)
+- websockets

+## Contributing

+Pull Requests welcome.
+Please run the tests (`lein midje`) and make sure they pass before you submit one.

 ## License